AlexWang1987/promisify-syncStore/README.md

 - Concurrent Delay
 - Customize number of entries at time
 - Message Acknowledgment without losing
-- All Message width CUID identity
+- All Messages with CUID identity
 - ...